reniame/hbuilderx-extension-docs/en/ExtensionTutorial/README.md

-Since HBuilderX 2.7+, the plug-in extension mechanism has been opened.
+Tomo Since HBuilderX 2.7+, the plug-in extension mechanism has been opened.

 Developers can write HBuilderX plug-ins through JavaScript language, customize and enhance HBuilderX, and create a more handy tool.